Wednesday, April 12, 2023

 • If there is not lightness in what you are doing, stop.
 (Eckhart Tolle) This stopping may last only a few seconds, or it may lead to a temporary or permanent change of direction.
 Pay attention to what arises.

-• Stop many times daily including awareness of the stoppingness "olive branch" opportunity of bathroom breaks, sleep, stretching, yawning, or catching the breath.
+• Stop many times daily including awareness of the stoppingness gift of bathroom breaks, sleep, stretching, yawning, or catching the breath.
 These are all gifted opportunities to find yourself again when you get lost in thought and project.

 • You can do no great things; you can only do small things with great love.
 (Mother Teresa)